 Many of the visitors to Stanley Park in the last several years have noticed the mounting number of defoliated and dead mature (80 years to 150 years of age) and old growth (150 years +) conifers in the park forest.
-They are being greedily attacked by the Western Hemlock Looper moth in their larval stage (a caterpillar that arches its back when crawling).
+The park itself was dedicated by Lord Stanley in 1888, 135 years ago, and two years after the founding of Vancouver.
+Many of the trees Lord Stanley saw then were quite possibly included in the attack by the Western Hemlock Looper moth in their larval stage (a caterpillar that arches its back when crawling).
 It was fully expected when it first arrived to die out in 1 to 2 years.
 Uncontrolled, it is attacking the forest again this year (year 3) with even greater vengeance.
-Judging by the numbers of caterpillars and the numbers of flying moths, it looks like it will continue again next year, or until all of the mature trees are severely set back or dead.
+By all appearances, 2023 attack was light, and likely the final year of this cycle.

 The Vancouver Board of Parks and Recreation has had discussions with the Ministry of Forests , Lands and Natural Resource Operations Coast Region's Forest Health Officer two and one-half years ago about controlling the pest but the Board felt, with due consideration, they would not attempt any procedure such as aerial spraying with Bacillus thuringiensis (Btk).
 Btk was used successfully and without controversy this spring to cover 300 hectares in Surrey and in other areas of the Lower Mainland being attacked by another defoliator, the Lymantria moth, (see link below).
 This year, the looper has expanded greatly from north-east to south-west in the park.
 The General Manager's Office responded to my e-mail with the following: